-Discovery Requiring Elevation
+Discovery Requiring Elevation Report in Privilege Management for Mac

 This table displays applications that have broken down by those requiring elevation.
 Where there is more than one application per Description the + symbol allows you to expand the entry to examine each application.